smeredith/smeredith.github.io/_drafts/replace-onenote-with-just-a-bunch-of-files.md

 There are some VS Code extensions that help, like "Markdown Table Prettifier."

 Another option is to use a tool that is already excelent at working with tables.
-Google Sheets, Excel, or LibreOffice Calc can all take a table (copied from the rendered view, not the raw markdown table) from the clipboard and turn it into a spreadsheet table.
+Google Sheets, Excel, or LibreOffice Calc can all take a table (copied from the rendered view of a markdown file, not the raw markdown table) from the clipboard and turn it into a spreadsheet table.
 After working with it in the spreadsheet app, you need it as a markdown table again to paste it back into your document.
 [Tableconvert](https://tableconvert.com/excel-to-markdown) can to it: copy the table from the shreadsheet and paste into tableconvert, then copy the markdown and paste it into your file.
 It's a couple of steps, but to me that's easier than trying to work with a markdown table in plain text.